jimmyliu1326/CANS/README.md

 -o|--output           Path to output directory -e|--expected_length  Expected sequence length (bps) of target amplicon --mode                Select the mode for full-length reads identification (Options: dynamic/static)
+                      Dynamic: infers the most likely length of target amplicon based on the read length distribution of input data
+                      Static: selects reads solely based on the user-defined expected length of the target amplicon

 Optional arguments:
---primers             Path to FASTA file containing forward and reverse primer sequences to select PCR products for consensus building
+--primers             Path to a headerless .tsv file containing forward and reverse primer sequences to select PCR products for consensus building
+                      The primers file should only contain a single set of primers with primer ID, forward, and reverse primer sequences separated by tabs.
 -r|--reference        Reference sequence used for dehosting -s|--subsample        Specify the target coverage for consensus calling [Default = 1000] -d|--deviation        Specify the read length deviation from (+/-) expected read length allowed for consensus building [Default = 50 bps]